More data and bigger models get most of the attention. The training process itself can be the bottleneck.

-This post explains a simple but powerful idea from recent research: a model's own weaker past self can make it smarter - no bigger model, no extra data, no added cost at inference.
+This post explains one idea from a 2026 paper: a model's own weaker past self can make it smarter — no bigger model, no extra data, no added inference cost.
 The technique is called WMSS (Weak-Driven Learning), and it improves math and code benchmarks by +6% over standard training.

 Why does training stall even when a model hasn't fully learned the material?
 (Hint: it's not overfitting.)